- How is retinoblastoma treated?

 Newer forms of radiation therapy, such as IMRT and proton beam therapy, target the tumor more precisely and spare more normal tissue.
 This may make some of these side effects less likely than in the past.

-The use of brachytherapy, also known as internal radiation therapy or plaque radiotherapy, is limited to small tumors.
-During brachytherapy, a small amount of radioactive material is placed on the outside of the part of the eyeball where the tumor is for a short time.
+The use of brachytherapy, also known as internal radiation therapy or episcleral plaque radiotherapy, is limited to small tumors.
+During brachytherapy, a small amount of radioactive material is placed on the outside of the part of the eyeball where the tumor is for several days.
 The radioactive material is put in a small carrier (known as a plaque), which is shaped like a very small bottle cap.
 The plaque is made of gold or lead to shield nearby tissues from the radiation.
 The radiation travels a very short distance, so most of it will be focused only on the tumor.

 The plaque is sewn in place on the eyeball with tiny stitches during a short operation.
 It is then removed during a second operation several days later.
-Both procedures are done while the child is under general anesthesia (in a deep sleep).
-The child typically stays in the hospital during the time between the operations.
+Both operations are done while the child is under general anesthesia (in a deep sleep).
+The child typically stays in the hospital while the plaque is in place.

 Possible side effects: Brachytherapy is less likely to cause side effects than external radiation.
-The main concern is damage to the retina or optic nerve, which can affect vision.
+The main concern is damage to the retina or optic nerve, which can affect vision many months later.
 Recent advances in treatment may make this problem less likely.
 Brachytherapy has not been linked to an increased risk of developing a second cancer.